solomonchidera/Vim-Tweak/tweak.md

 ## Vim customisation

 # create a file with " .vimrc "as a name and paste all this script there
+save the file and open vim

+on normal mode press esc to be sure, then enter this command :Pluginistall to install all the necessary plugin.

 # Guildline coming soon..